 This would allow us to predict sex in hand stencils which have missing digits – a common issue in Palaeolithic rock art – where whole or part fingers are often missing or obscured.

 This study adds to the body of research that has already used forensic science to understand prehistory.
 Beyond rock art, forensic anthropology is helping to develop the emergent field of palaeo-forensics: the application of forensic analyses into the deep past.

-Examining the fossil evidence is one focus, but there are others including, lithics, residues, dental microwear, stable isotopes, DNA and coprolites (Fossilised shit…..basically).
-The dental microwear is quite problematic, because you have to take note that the tooth has been in the earth for millions of years (2.4 million years for the earliest Paranthropus specimen).
-Stable isotopic research is the much more promising of the topics discussed in William McGrew’s latest paper for the Journal of Human Evolution.
+Examining the fossil evidence is one focus, but there are others including, lithics, residues, dental microwear, stable isotopes, DNA and coprolites (fossilised feaces).
+The dental microwear presents various problems, given that they have been in the ground for millions of years.
+Stable isotopic research is highlighted in William McGrew’s latest paper in the Journal of Human Evolution.

 Since the above was first published, a significant amount of work has been done to shed more light on this topic.